 The company offers near, mid and far-field monitors for all studio sizes.
 Each model designed for a specified range of applications and perfected for its intended use.

-The S5V (link to compare prices at select retailers) is one of the superb models from Adam Audio’s flagship S series of reference monitors.
+The S5V (link to check the price at B&H Photo/Video) is one of the superb models from Adam Audio’s flagship S series of reference monitors.
 The S5V main monitor is a 3-way speaker with a frequency range between 25 Hz and 50,000 Hz.
 It is designed to offer all the raw power studio professionals would expect from a reference speaker of its class but to also reproduce full-bandwidth and high-resolution audio with complete accuracy and clarity.

 Advanced Dynamic Audio Monitors Audio was founded in 1999 by Klaus Heinz (who also founded HEDD Audio) and Roland Stenz in Berlin, Germany.
 The company remains headquartered in Berlin, Germany.

 Kali Audio is my top ‘budget-friendly’ brand of studio monitors.